Use ReadIsolation instead of LockTable

-While the change in code is small, the difference at the platform level is significant.
-LockTable() modifies the global session state: once called on any record variable, every subsequent read against that table — on any variable instance — will acquire an update lock for the remainder of the transaction.
-This means an event subscriber, a FlowField calculation, or unrelated code further down the call stack can end up locking rows it never intended to touch.
+LockTable() is the traditional way to acquire an update lock before reading or modifying records.
+The problem is that it modifies global session state: once called on any record variable, every subsequent read against that table — on any variable instance — acquires an update lock for the remainder of the transaction.
+An event subscriber, a FlowField calculation, or unrelated code further down the call stack can end up locking rows it never intended to touch.

-ReadIsolation, introduced in Business Central 2023 wave 1 (v22), works differently.
-It sets the isolation level on the specific record variable only.
+ReadIsolation, introduced in Business Central 2023 wave 1 (v22), sets the isolation level on the specific record variable only.
 Other variables of the same table remain unaffected, keeping lock scope tight and predictable.

 There is another reason to make the switch: tri-state locking (default from v25 onward) falls back to pessimistic two-state locking the moment LockTable() is called anywhere in the transaction.
 Replacing LockTable() with ReadIsolation preserves the tri-state benefits — fewer locks, higher concurrency, and fewer lock timeouts across the system.